Summary

 Disclosures

-SJ has served as an international advisory board member for Alexion, Alnylam, ArgenX, Regeneron, Immunovant, and UCB pharmaceuticals.
-He is currently an expert panel member of the Myasthenia Gravis consortium for ArgenX, and has received speaker fees from Terumo BCT and Eisai.
+SJ has served as a paid international advisory board member or invited speaker for Alexion, Alnylam, ArgenX, Immunovant, Janssen, Merck, Novartis, Regeneron and UCB pharmaceuticals, is currently an expert panel member of the Myasthenia Gravis Consortium for Argenx pharmaceuticals.
+He has received speaker’s fees from Terumo BCT and Eisai pharmaceuticals.
+SJ declares that none of these are relevant to the current article.

 Acknowledgements

-Dr Saiju Jacob would like to gratefully acknowledge Dr John B. Winer, Dr Michael T. Torbey, Dr Dhruvil J. Pandya, and Dr Prem A. Kandiah, previous contributors to this topic.
+Prof Saiju Jacob would like to gratefully acknowledge Prof John B. Winer, Dr Michael T. Torbey, Dr Dhruvil J. Pandya, and Dr Prem A. Kandiah, previous contributors to this topic.

 Disclosures